Logo252/Python-snippets/README.md

 * [Requirements](#requirements)

 # <a name="repository-description"></a> Repository description
-This repository contains various Python snippets...
+This repository contains various Python snippets (testing, web)...

 # <a name="requirements"></a>Requirements
 * Python >= 3.3
 * requests
+* flask